Pokémon: 2013–2018: 3D, Generation VI–VII, Pokémon Go

 In Generation VI, Pokémon X and Y were released worldwide for the 3DS on 12 October 2013, and they are the first games to be released in this way.
 The developers focused on the themes of "beauty", "bond", and "evolution", and it is based on these themes that they created the games' core mechanic where Pokémon could achieve a higher form of evolution by strengthening their bonds with trainers; however, to maintain game balance, they limited this feature to a special, temporary phenomenon.
-The games' shift to fully 3D graphics allowed the player to freely manipulate the camera angles although due to technical limitations objects far away are rendered in lower polygon models, and producer Hitoshi Yamagami addressed to 2D players that "Game Freak [developers are also] big fans of 2D graphics...
+The games' shift to fully 3D graphics allowed the player to freely manipulate camera angles, but due to technical limitations objects far away were rendered in lower polygon models.
+Addressing the move away from 2D graphics, producer Hitoshi Yamagami told fans that "at Game Freak we're big fans of 2D graphics...
 So there are some elements in there that I [Yamagami] think fans of 2D will appreciate as well."
-When asked about the Horde battle and Sky battle types, he stated that Horde battles are to supplant the roles of "really strong pokemon [sic]" to help the player more easily progress through the games and also to add "more excitement to the battles and a sense of danger", and that they added the Sky battles to take advantage of the games' 3D camera angels capabilities.
+When asked about the Horde battle and Sky battle types, he stated that Horde battles are to supplant the roles of "really strong pokemon[sic]" to help the player more easily progress through the games and also to add "more excitement to the battles and a sense of danger", and that they added the Sky battles to take advantage of the games' 3D camera angles capabilities.

-Pokémon Omega Ruby and Alpha Sapphire were released worldwide for the 3DS on 21 November 2014 and on 28 November 2014, in Europe as part of Generation VI.
-They are remakes of Ruby and Sapphire.
-The developers adopted X and Ys core game mechanic and added enhanced 3D graphics.
-According to director Masuda, they reviewed the original mechanic and concept and expressed them using modern hardware, such as replacing the original PokéGear feature for the enhanced versions BuzzNav and DexNav to more effectively provide information enabled by the games' hardware capabilities.
-They seek to explore the concept of Pokémon coexisting with humans and nature, revisiting the concept behind original games' setting, which translated to "richness or abundance in nature and bonds between people and nature" in Japanese.
-To appeal to the newer audience in X and Y, the developers decided to connect the story with X and Y by further exploring their core mechanic.